ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 npm install -g mrgit
 ```

-Then, in the root of the `ckeditor5` repository, there should be file named `mrgit.json`.
-This is an example content of the file:
+Then, put a file named `mrgit.json` in the root of the `ckeditor5` repository.
+This is an example content of this file:

 ```json
 {